 1. Mind Map

-Its main advantage comes from its ability to provide relevant information, with the main idea appearing right in the centre, and the bulk of other supporting information, which is then highlighted via radiating lines from the centre with keywords, and emphasized via images, symbols, and colours.
+Its main advantage comes from its ability to provide relevant information, with the main idea appearing right in the center, and the bulk of other supporting information, which is then highlighted via radiating lines from the center with keywords, and emphasized via images, symbols, and colours.